EnigmaElec/EnigmaElec.github.io/README.md

 2. Create new virtual machine
 3. Choose localInstall media then go fowward
 4. Browse where the file.iso
 5. and Choose Debian 11 and go foward and tested

+Download link in <b> Release Section </b>

 <b>1.
 Awesome Windows manager</b>